High Performance Computing with Data Science MSc

 - Advanced Message-passing Programming (Semester 2)

 - Performance Programming (Semester 2)

-Data Science Optional Courses (maximum two or three of, depending on credit-amount, access may be subject to meeting individual course prerequisites set by the School of Informatics and individual courses may not run in an individual year):
+Data Science Optional Courses (maximum two or three of, depending on credit-amount, access may be subject to enrolment limits, meeting individual course prerequisites set by the School of Informatics and individual courses may not run in an individual year):

 After completing the taught courses, students work on a three-month individual project leading to a dissertation.